Lucas-C/ludochaordic/content/2016-10-12-server-less-reveal-js-slides.md

 Title: Server-less reveal.js slides
 Date: 2016-10-12 11:10
-Tags: lang:en, reveal-js, bash, http, local-server, slides, script
+Tags: lang:en, reveal-js, bash, http, local-server, slides, script, prog
 Slug: server-less-reveal-js-slides
 ---
 I love [reveal.js](http://lab.hakim.se/reveal-js).
 I've been using it for years.
 But the other day, I was badly bitten by its requirement on a local HTTP server.